 Given the current circumstances and pursuant to the Amended By-Laws, the Board during its meeting on May 10, 2022, approved the holding of the meeting in a fully virtual format.
-The stockholders may only
+The stockholders may only attend the Meeting by remote communication, and by voting in absentia, as provided in item 4(c) and item 19 above, or voting by appointing the CEO as their proxy.

 The Meeting's live webcast shall be accessible through the following online web address: https://conveneagm.com/ph/MONDE2022ASM.
-To enable the Company to identify the stockholders participating via remote communication and record their presence for purposes of quorum, stockholders intending to participate in the Meeting by remote communication must register no later than 5 P.M.
-PHT on June 15, 2022 at the following webpage: https://conveneagm.com/ph/MONDE2022ASM.
+To enable the Company to identify the stockholders

-Stockholders may send questions or comments pertaining to any item on the Meeting's agenda through the secure online portal until 5 P.M.
+Stockholders may send questions or comments pertaining to any item on the Meeting's agenda through the secure online portal until 5:00 P.M.
 PHT of June 15, 2022, and during the ASM.
 All other communications should be sent by email to investor.relations@mondenissin.com, copying corporate.secretary@mondenissin.com.
 The detailed instructions for participating through remote communication are in Annex A.